WORLD'S FINEST STORIES1 of 12

 Cooke’s art is a perfect marriage of influences from of DC’s storied history- from Jack Kirby to the Fleischer Superman cartoon and Batman: The Animated Series.
 Even the creator’s art style brings out the best of DC’s Silver Age with each hero smiling into sunrise in a post-war art deco style.

-Darwyn Cooke’s magnum opus, DC: The New Frontier is a portrait of DC Comics' best side and embodies all the courage and hope that these characters represent in a perfect love letter to the Silver Age of Comics.
+Darwyn Cooke’s magnum opus, DC: The New Frontier is a portrait of DC Comics' best side and embodies all the courage and hope that these characters represent in a perfect love letter to the Silver Age of comic books.

 - Jake Baumgart